-Holy Family University stands ready to help students and their families achieve the goal of a private university education.
+Holy Family University is delighted to help students and their families achieve the goal of private university education.

-More than 85 percent of Holy Family undergraduates receive financial aid in some form.
-Through federal, state, institutional, and private sources, the Financial Aid Office is committed to helping families find the resources to help meet university costs.
+Close to 100 percent of Holy Family undergraduates receive some form of financial aid.
+Through federal, state, institutional, and private sources, the Financial Aid Office is committed to helping families find the resources to help meet the cost of higher education.

 Types of Financial Aid